 ALTANA’s different sales markets are influenced by various short-, medium-, and long-term trends.

 Short- and medium-term fluctuations in demand result mainly from economic developments.
 The current development of consumer behavior is not the only factor.
 Our customers’ expectations regarding the short-term development of the end markets downstream in the value chain also have a significant impact on their purchase behavior.
-This appraisal largely determines how much storage is reserved along the value chain.
+This appraisal largely determines how much storage is reserved.

 In addition, actual and expected changes in the prices of essential raw materials impact the sales situation.
 When raw-materials prices continually rise, customers look for alternative input materials and this influences overall sales or the product mix.
 The same applies to significant changes in other cost components that have a strong influence on the price of products.
 This price sensitivity of the markets is also reflected in short-term changes in demand, when for example stronger price fluctuations are expected for significant raw-materials markets.